Stomach ulcer

 • a metallic taste in your mouth

-You will be re-tested at least 4 weeks after finishing your antibiotic course has been completed to see whether there are any H. pylori bacteria left in your stomach.
+You will be tested at least 4 weeks after finishing your antibiotic course to see if there are any H. pylori bacteria left in your stomach.
+If there are, you may need a course of different antibiotics.

 Proton pump inhibitors (PPIs)